mstksg/inCode/copy/entries/hakyll-rewrite.md

 Haskell, but forces you to write it in a way that is nothing like any actual Haskell code you'd normally write... why even bother keeping up with Haskell semantics and Haskell compatibility?
-Why not break out and try something new and fresh, unbound by Haskell and compatibility issues?
+Why not break out and try something new and fresh, unbound by Haskell and compatibility issues?[^bash]

+[^bash]: I definitely don't mean to bash on *fay* or *haste* here!
+Both definitely have their role and place in the ecosystem.
+It's for my specific application that I was looking for an alternative with.

 ### on Purescript